Neuroscience (NEUROSCI)

 Covers the genetic determinants of human behavior.
 We discuss how "nature" (genes) and "nurture" contribute to shape individual behavior and explore the implications of this interaction, from philosophical and ethical aspects to medical and legal considerations.

-Prerequisites: NEUROSCI 202-0 or NEUROSCI 311-0 or BIOL SCI 302-0.
+Prerequisites: NEUROSCI 202-0 or NEUROSCI 311-0 or BIOL_SCI 302-0.

 NEUROSCI 311-0 Biophysical Analysis of Neurons for ISP (1 Unit)